 - ensure timely access to care and support services throughout the joint child protection response

 - minimise the number of interviews conducted

 - use protective intervention to ensure the safety of children and young people

 - assess the individual needs of children, young people and families

 - identify and prosecute offenders.

 What is the process for entry into the JCPR Program?

 Referrals to the JCPR Program can only be made through Community Services Helpline or a Community Services Centre (CSC).

-JCPR Program occurs when a Family & Community Services Child Protection Caseworker (CPC), a Police officer and NSW Health worker share information about a report of child abuse that meets the JCPR criteria –when there is a possibility the abuse constitutes a criminal offence.
+JCPR Program occurs when a Communities and Justice Services Child Protection Caseworker (CPC), a Police officer and NSW Health worker share information about a report of child abuse that meets the JCPR criteria –when there is a possibility the abuse constitutes a criminal offence.

 Further information is available for NGO caseworkers working with the JCPR Program to support children and young people in out-of-home care following a disclosure of abuse.